NoeGJ/database-project/README.md

 it's written in JavaScript
 Without ORM

-express.js used for back end application
+express.js is used in back-end

-React used for front end application
+React is used in front-end

-Material UI used for components and style of web application.
+Material UI is used in components and style